 After the session, we’ll send you an email with a summary of the discussion and links to trusted and reliable resources that can help support your family.

 Our goal is to provide a warm, supportive environment where you can feel empowered and equipped to navigate this journey with confidence.

 The session generally take up to 1 hour.

 No. Kindred Connect is a free service.

-A peer support specialist is not a counsellor, therapist or caseworker and cannot provide these supports, but can point you in the right direction to accessing these services.
+A peer worker is not a counsellor, therapist or caseworker and cannot provide these supports, but can point you in the right direction to accessing these services.

 Find out how we can help you.
 Get in touch today.Fill in the form

 Sign-up to our newsletter